anicca048/Kebab/Readme.md

 		components of the connection in a list like fashion.
 All connections are made up of several core components, and a few extra components which are subject to change.
 The core components are as follows:

 			Number (#), this is the number of the connection in order of first observed packet.

-		Protocol (Type), this is the level 4 protcol (TCP or UDP in our case) of the connection.
+			Protocol (Type), this is the L4 protcol (TCP or UDP in our case) of the connection.

-		Local Address, this is the assumed local address (if there is one) in the connection, or just the source address of the first observed packet.
+			Local Address, this is the assumed local address (if there is one) in the connection, or just the source address of the first observed packet if not.

 			Local Port (Port), the matching port for the Local Address.

-		Transmission Direction (State), the observed one or two way state of the connection.
+			Transmission Direction (State), the observed one or two way state of the communication between the endpoints.

-		Remote Address, the assumed remote address (if there is one) in the connection, or just the destination address of the first observed packet.
+			Remote Address, the assumed remote address (if there is one) in the connection, or just the destination address of the first observed packet if not.

 			Remote Port (Port), the matching port for the Remote Address.

 			Number of Packets (Packets), the observed total number of packets sent between local and remote host.

 			Total Data Transmitted (Data Size), the total size of observed packet protocol payload data, in bytes.

 # Known Issues / Bugs / Errata
 Connection numbering: Currently if you use the connection timeout option,